auriocus/VecTcl/Experiments/multimedia.md

 would not be possible to have the waves travel diagonally or do magnifications and such.
 Implementing indexing would require a major rethinking of the slicing infrastructure, but is certainly worth it.
-A Tcl level loop running over all pixels would be an order of magnitude slower than this.
+A Tcl level loop running over all pixels would be an order of magnitude slower than that.

 ## Sound processing
 At the [EuroTcl 2015 event](http://www.eurotcl.tcl3d.org/), the talks have been recorded using a Canon EOS 550D DSLR.
 Sound was additionally captured by a portable Zoom H2n recorder, attached to the speaker using a belt clip.
 While the DLSR provides excellent video quality, the sound is poor due to the large distance to the speaker.
-Additionally, recording stops after ~15 min and resumes only a few seconds later.
+Additionally, the recording stops after ~15 min and resumes only a few seconds later.
 In order to synchronize the externally recorded sound with the video, almost 40 movies need to be aligned to the soundtrack.